rohannanaware/Machine-Learning/Object detection/Algorithms/pyyolo-implementation.md

-# Setting up pyyolo to train and test on customer data
+# Setting up pyyolo to train and test on custom data

 # Steps involved and clarification required
 * Understand the pyyolo module and what arguments are taken by it